Fall 2020 Testing

-As Ohio’s students and educators work through the unique challenges of this school year, many questions regarding state testing requirements have been raised—specifically regarding the Ohio State Tests (OSTs) and end-of-course (EOC) exams.
+As Ohio’s students and educators work through the unique challenges of the 2020-2021 school year, many questions regarding state testing requirements have been raised—specifically regarding Ohio’s State Tests and end-of-course exams.
 These tests are required by federal and state law.
-No legislative action has been taken, up to this point in time, are still required for the 2020-21 school year.
-As such, there are important considerations for schools to be aware of as they plan to safely test students.
+No legislative action has been taken, up to this point in time, that alters these legal requirements for the 2020-2021 school year.

-The General Assembly is considering legislation that may impact state testing requirements – including short-term flexibility regarding the fall third grade English language arts (ELA) test.
-The Department will communicate any changes that result from state legislation if and when it is enacted.
+The General Assembly is considering legislation that may impact state testing requirements.
+The Ohio Department of Education will communicate any changes that may result from state legislation if enacted.

-Based on the current status of federal and state law, districts should be making plans for students to take the relevant state tests in the fall.
+Based on the current status of federal and state law, districts should be making plans for students to take the relevant fall end-of-course exams.
 Due to technology and test security requirements, there is no option to remotely administer state tests.
 All testing must be done in person with a test administrator who is an employee of the district with a license, certificate or permit issued by the Ohio Department of Education.

-For districts operating with a hybrid model, plans for testing likely will depend on how many days students are in the building.
-Districts offering remote instruction should be considering creative options to have students on-site for relevant testing.
+For districts operating with hybrid models, plans for testing likely will depend on how many days students are in a particular building.
+Districts offering remote instruction should consider creative options to have students on-site for relevant testing.
 Districts also can be flexible about test administration locations.
 Students need not take tests in the buildings to which they are assigned for attendance purposesi.
-Below are examples from three districts on how they plan to implement fall testing.
+Below are examples from three districts on how they plan to implement testing.

-- In one district, students attending remotely are being asked to contact their home schools to choose a testing time within the district’s five-day window.
+- In one district, students attending remotely are being asked to contact their home schools to choose testing times within the district’s 15-day window.
 The plan is to test the students in socially distanced classrooms.

 - Another district is planning to bus remote learners (not during the normal route) to school on Wednesday and Thursday to test.
 These students will be tested in the gymnasium where they can practice safe social distancing.

-- One district currently has “remote Mondays” where all students, even those attending in the hybrid model, are at home.
-The district plans to bring in students on Mondays during the test window and use all space in buildings to test their students in smaller groups.
+- One district currently has “remote Mondays,” where all students, even those attending in the hybrid model, are at home.
+The district plans to bring in students on Mondays during the test window and use all space in buildings to test students in smaller groups.

 Traditionally, “consecutive school days” has been considered as “days when school is in session.”
-This application was straightforward prior to the pandemic when schools were operating five days per week, in person.
-Districts have expressed challenges with plans to assess cohorts of hybrid students and students learning remotely, in what was traditionally five consecutive days.
-In order to provide flexibility, the Department is clarifying the five consecutive school day requirement for the fall 2020 administration.
+In order to provide flexibility, the Ohio Department of Education is clarifying the 15-consecutive-school-day requirement for the fall 2020 administration.

-- Hybrid Models: In hybrid models, a district may determine that a “consecutive school day” could apply when students are physically present in the building.
-Days when students are attending remotely will not count toward the five consecutive days.
+- Hybrid model: In a hybrid education delivery model, a district may determine that a “consecutive school day” could apply when students are physically present in the building.
+Days when students are attending remotely will not count toward the 15 consecutive days.
 This flexibility may be applied to each cohort.
-For example, if the district has a Cohort A attending school Monday and Tuesday, and Cohort B attending school Thursday and Friday, with alternating Wednesdays, Cohort A may have a five consecutive school day window (for instance, Monday, Tuesday, Wednesday and the following Monday and Tuesday), and Cohort B may also have a separate five consecutive school day window, only counting the days where the students are physically present in the building.
+For example, if the district has Cohort A attending school Monday and Tuesday and Cohort B attending school Thursday and Friday, with alternating Wednesdays, Cohort A may have a 15-consecutive-school-day window and Cohort B may have a separate 15-consecutive-school-day window, only counting the days where the students are physically present in the building.

-- Remote Models: Districts are encouraged to establish a five consecutive day window to test remote students to the extent possible.
+- Remote model: Districts are encouraged to establish a 15-consecutive-day window to test remote students to the extent possible.
 Students who are attending remotely will only have days counted when they are in the buildings to test.
-This window may be different from students attending in-person or hybrid.
+This window may be different from students attending in person or hybrid.
 Schools may choose to:

-- Utilize days when other students may not be in the building to bring students in to test (e.g., if there is one day per week when all students are virtual, or if the district is fully virtual).
+- Utilize days when other students may not be in the buildings to bring students in to test (for example, if there is one day per week when all students are virtual or if the district is fully virtual);

-- Use alternative locations that may allow for students to test in larger groups but remain physically distant (e.g., gymnasiums, auditoriums, cafeterias) as long as the environment is appropriate for testing (e.g., quiet, no distractions).
+- Use alternative locations that may allow for students to test in larger groups but remain physically distant (such as in gymnasiums, auditoriums or cafeterias) as long as the environment is appropriate for testing (quiet, no distractions);

-- Test some students in other buildings (e.g., at a middle school) when they are not being used for in-person instruction.
+- Test some students in other buildings (for example, elementary students at a middle school) when they are not being used for in-person instruction.

-At this point, participation and performance on state tests are still factors in both federal and state accountability systems.
-Students who are required to test, but who do not, may factor into applicable report card measures or components on the Ohio School Report Cards.
+At this point, participation and performance on state tests still are factors in both federal and state accountability systems.
+Students who are required to test but do not participate may factor into applicable measures or components on the Ohio School Report Cards.
 While there is potential for temporary waivers from state or federal accountability consequences, current law requires both testing and accountability to be applied to the current school year.
 As such, the Ohio Department of Education currently does not have the authority to alter these requirements.

-Ohio’s school and district leaders should continue prioritizing the safety of students, employees and the community, respect the decisions being made by parents in response to the pandemic and make good faith efforts to meet testing requirements amid local context and conditions.
+Ohio’s school and district leaders should continue prioritizing the safety of students, employees and their communities, respecting the decisions being made by parents in response to the pandemic and making good faith efforts to meet testing requirements amid local context and conditions.

 Please contact the Ohio Department of Education at firstname.lastname@example.org

 for questions about Ohio's testing system.
-For questions on accountability, please contact firstname.lastname@example.org
+For questions on accountability, contact email@example.com